TritonDataCenter/rfd/rfd/0034/README.md

   IP address/MAC etc... does it initially provision the target instance without networks and then later remove these networks from the source and then re-add to the target instance?

-### Rack Aware Networks

-In the case of a CN being in a rack aware network - the DAPI provisioning process will need to take into account (if not already done) that the newly provisioned instance must reside in a CN in the same rack.

-## Progress

-- how/what progress events can/will be used to notify for an instance migration?

 ## Other